keithhbova/labelDocumentation/label_studio_documentation.md

 5. Launching label studio:
 label-studio start
     -label-studio (this is going to open label studio on internet browser)

+### For Mac users:

+1. We will be installing label studio, so open your terminal and type the following: pip install label-studio

+2. After you install label studio, start the server with the following command (this is going to open label studio on internet browser): label-studio
 ## Setting up a project with Semantic Segmentation, Using Label Studio:

 ### After creating a new project, go to labeling setup, and select "Semantic Segmentation With Polygons:"